ProjectPythia/pythia-foundations/foundations/github/review-pr.md

 As described above, there are many ways to view changed files in a GitHub PR, including local clones, GitHub action previews, and services such as ReviewNB.
 However, these services may not detail the changes to the files listed in the PR; therefore, the "Files Changed" tab should be the main resource for deciding where to focus a review.

-## Providing a Pull Request Review
+## Providing a pull request review

 There are many ways to provide a PR review.
 The most basic of these is to comment on specific lines.
 This type of review can be performed through the "Files Changed" tab.
 By clicking on the "+" icon next to a line of code, the reviewer can provide a comment, and either start a new review, or simply link the comment to the line of code.